NLnetLabs/rotonda-doc/manual/source/application.rst

 Route & Route Context
 =====================

-All connectors send out a stream of Routes to all connected components to their east side.
-Together with each Route, they send out meta-data about the session the connector has opened with the third-party system it ingresses data from.
+All connectors create a session with a designated third-party system and explode the incoming messages into a stream of (Prefix, Route, RouteContext) tuples, where Prefix is a IP Prefix, Route is an object representing a Route according to :RFC:`4271`, i.e. a collection of Path Attributes and the Next Hop.
+The RouteContext object contains meta-data about the session.
 This ``RouteContext`` object is passed from component to component without being modified.
-One important field in this ``RouteContext``` object is the ``ingress_id`` field.
-This field refers to a field that is globally assigned by the Rotonda application to each unique sources of routing data.
+One important field in this ``RouteContext`` object is the ``ingress_id`` field.
+This field refers to a field that is globally assigned by the Rotonda application to each unique source of routing data.
 Some connectors create a stream that only has one ``ingress_id``, other connectors produce multiple of these ids.

-The RIB component stores, and allows user to retrueve, the routes it receives per ``ingress_id``.
-For the ``bmp-tcp-in`` connector Rotonda creates an HTTP endpoint that gives an overview of all ``ingress_id``s it produces.
+The RIB component stores — and allows user to retrieve — the routes it receives per ``ingress_id``.
+In other words: the two-tuple ``(Prefix, ingress_id)`` is the key to a RIB, and the RIB overwrites older values for this key with new values.

+For the ``bmp-tcp-in`` connector Rotonda creates an HTTP endpoint that gives an overview of all ``ingress_ids`` it produces.

 Definition & Configuration
 ==========================